 Lastly, can you share with us some leaders who have inspired you to be who you are today?

 Sir Richard Branson, Jack Ma and Jacinda Ardern are a few on my list.
 I admire Sir Richard for his adventurous explorations, Jack for his visionary spirit and Jacinda for breaking new grounds for women.
-These leaders are original and motivating and act as a constant reminder to myself to live an adventurous life, one that is on my own terms.Posted over 3 years ago
+These leaders are original and motivating and act as a constant reminder to myself to live an adventurous life, one that is on my own terms.Posted about 4 years ago